Destination | Nepal |

 Rest and Acclimatization day at Manang (3,519m / 11,545ft)

 We will be acclimatizing on this day.
 However, we will remain busy throughout the day exploring Manang village.
 In the morning, we will visit Gangapurna & Ice Lakes, and spend the rest of the day soaking in the magnificent views of Annapurna III, Tilicho, Pisang, and Chulu Peaks.
-In the afternoon, we may visit the Himalayan Rescue Association in Vraja village, where we will be briefed about acute mountain sickness, its symptoms, and preventions.
+In the afternoon, we may visit the Himalayan Rescue Association in Vraja village, where we will be briefed about acute mountain sickness, its symptoms, and prevention methods.

 - Overnight stay at Hotel Himalayan Singi (room with attached bathroom)